 Josh Snodgrass is a worship leader, guitarist and Bible teacher who travels the country sharing his love for Jesus.
 You may have listened to Josh's instrumental music even if you've never heard of him.
 His music can be found in playlists with guitarists like Phil Keaggy, Doyle Dykes and Tommy Emmanuel on services such as Pandora, Spotify and Apple Music as well as CBN's Selah station.
 Despite all of this, his mission remains simple, to use his musical gifting to point people to the Gospel of Jesus Christ.

 After a few years, the couple's musical touring got put on hold because of the arrival of their first baby.
-They now have 2 boys (8 and 10) who are, pound for pound, the best roadies you will ever meet.
+They now have 2 boys (9 and 11).

 Josh tours full time serving 120 churches per year.
 To book Josh Snodgrass for your event or church service, please visit our contact page.